 What is lox exactly?
 A simple lox definition for those of you that aren’t familiar: lox is salmon that has been cured using either salt or sugar, but usually salt.
-Lox is most commonly eaten with a bagel and cream cheese.
+Most people opt to buy lox from the store, but it is possible to make homemade lox.
+Lox is commonly associated with Jewish culture, but it’s enjoyed by many — most popularly with a bagel and cream cheese.
 Bagels and lox are perfect when you’re having company over for breakfast or brunch.
 A bagel with lox also makes a really well-rounded and satisfying lunch.

 Before you dig in to this classic and delicious bagel with lox recipe, let’s talk about the difference between smoked salmon vs. lox and some other details that can help you decide which version you may prefer.

 A lot of people aren’t quite sure of the difference when it comes to lox vs. smoked salmon.
 Spoiler alert: both lox and cold-smoked salmon slices have a buttery, silky texture.
 Both version of salmon are delicious, but they are definitely different.
-To put it simply, lox is cured, but it’s not smoked while smoked salmon is cured or brined and then smoked.
+To put it simply, lox is cured — it undergoes a brining process, but it’s not smoked.
+Smoked salmon is cured or brined and then smoked.

 So is smoked salmon cooked?
 Technically, cold-smoked salmon is not cooked while hot-smoked salmon is thoroughly cooked.
 Cold-smoked salmon spends at least 10 hours in temperatures of around 80 degrees fahrenheit while gradually being exposed to smoke.
 The texture of cold-smoked salmon and lox aren’t very different at all, but as you might expect, cold-smoked salmon usually has an extra bit of smokiness.